akitaonrails/chainable_methods/README.md

 User.first.comments.where(created_at: 2.days.ago..Time.current).limit(5)
 ```

-This pattern involves the methods returning "self" and further methods changing the internal state of the object.
+This pattern involves the methods returning a chainable Relation object and further methods changing the internal state of that object.

-On the other hand, sometimes we would want to just be able to take adhoc returning objects and passing them ahead and isolating on the methods level instead of the objects level.
-There is a lot of existing discussions so the idea is not to vouch for one option or the other.
+On the other hand, sometimes we would just want to be able to take adhoc returning objects and passing them ahead and isolating on the methods level instead of the objects level.
+There is a lot of existing discussions so the idea is not to vouch for one option or another.

 In case you want to do the "semi-functional" way, we can do it like this: